 Consider what you have to lose in the event of a major lawsuit.
 Would it be your retirement?
 Your investments?
 Your kids’ college fund?
 The money you had saved for your daughter’s dream wedding?
 Not to mention, if you lose your defense, a million-dollar judgment would do much more than wipe out the money you already have; it could affect how much money you are able to save in the future.
 In other words, it’s about more than what you own now – it’s about what you are capable of earning in the years to come.

 While we recommend a one-on-one consultation with your independent insurance agent when making decisions about your coverage, there are certain signs that could indicate umbrella insurance is right for you.
-Some of the most common reasons people purchase extra liability coverage is to protect a significant accumulation of savings, property, or other assets.
+Some of the most common reasons people purchase extra liability coverage are to protect a significant accumulation of savings, property, or other assets.
 You might also need supplemental liability protection if you own a rental property, swimming pool, trampoline, or engage in activities or sports that increase your risk of being sued.

 How Much Does Umbrella Insurance Cost?